WORLD’S COATING INNOVATOR™

 Apply Super Therm® with 50% overlap

-“Super Therm reflects 96.1% of all radiation allowing only a 3.9% heat load.
-Super Therm repels (throws off) 91% of the 3.9% heat load from the surface keeping it cool.”
+“Super Therm blocks most of the solar radiation allowing minmal heat load.
+Super Therm repels (throws off) heat load from the surface keeping it cool.”

 J.E.
 Pritchett